+ How do I place an order?

 Film is a physical medium, unlike the 1’s and 0’s that make up your digital photos!
 Photographic film is, basically, a light-sensitive “emulsion” on a plastic base.
 Think of it as avocado on toast.
 The base (toast) holds the active, light-sensitive emulsion (avo).
 Unlike avocado toast, buying film might actually make you money — maybe even enough to buy a house!
 (If you don’t get that joke, then you probably weren't on the internet enough in 2017, or you don’t live in Australia!)

-But you can’t enjoy a negative without creating a print — or a positive.
+Everyone knows you can’t enjoy a negative without creating a print — or a positive.
 Enter scanning.
 Most people nowadays create prints from scans, which is why it’s so important to get the best scans possible!
 In the past, folks used negatives to create darkroom prints with light-sensitive paper.
-Those days are mostly gone — but this is a wonderful, timeless process that we might offer as part of our services in the future!
+Those days are mostly gone — but this is a wonderful, timeless process that we now offer as part of our Professional Print Services.

 If you’re a wedding photographer going for that signature “light and airy” and “pastel” wedding look, we recommend overexposing your film by 1 stop, and letting us take care of the rest in the scanning process.
-Density correction is part of the scanning process and an essential ingredient in achieving those trendy pastel color tones.
+Density correction, a part of the scanning process, is an essential ingredient in achieving those trendy pastel color tones.
 Kodak Portra 400 and Fuji 400H are good film stocks for wedding photography.
 Try rating your film at 200 if you’re shooting Portra 400 and 100 or 200 if you’re shooting 400H.
 Experiment!

 Overexposing is an essential starting point if you want the “light and airy” look, but we don't believe this trend is faithful to the way a negative “wants” to look.
 If you'd like to know more about our philosophy on density correction in the scanning process, drop us a line.